1946–1959 1960–1979 1984–1998 1999 2000 2001 2002 2003 2005 2006 2007 2008 2009 2010 2014

 The College is accredited by the Middle States Association of Colleges and Secondary Schools.

-The Board of Education buys the Bliss Electrical School in Takoma Park and the College moves onto its first campus that year.
+The Takoma Park campus opens (now called Takoma Park/Silver Spring).
+The Board of Education buys the Bliss Electrical School in Takoma Park and Montgomery College moves onto its first campus.
 Bliss’s one-year program is absorbed by the College.

 The College now has 21 curricula and 50 instructors and staff members.